 Harmonic drive transmission, a technological wonder in the world of motion control, operates on the principles of precision engineering and ingenious design.
-This text delves into the fundamental principles that govern harmonic drive transmission, revealing the inner workings of this impressive mechanism that has found uses across a variety of industries.
+Let's delve into the fundamental principles that govern harmonic drive transmission, revealing the inner workings of this impressive mechanism that has found uses across a variety of industries with harmonic drive distributors.

 The wave generator, usually connected to the input shaft, experiences eccentric motion.
 This eccentric motion induces a wave-like deformation in the flex spline.
 As the wave generator rotates, it produces a dynamic wave that travels along the flex spline, making it flex and engage with the circular spline.
 This wave propagation is a key factor in the operation of harmonic drive transmission.